 Your first step under ISRS 4410.32 is to bring it to management’s attention and request additional or corrected information.
 If management provides the correction, you proceed.
 If management refuses to correct or provide additional information, ISRS 4410.33 requires you to consider whether you can complete the engagement.

-ISRS 4410.34 covers the hardest scenario: management won't correct something, and you believe the resulting financial statements would be materially misstated.
+ISRS 4410.34 covers the hardest scenario.
+Management won’t correct something, and you believe the resulting FS would be materially misstated.
 You have two options.
 You can withdraw from the engagement, communicating the reasons to management and those charged with governance (ISRS 4410.34(a)).
-Or, if withdrawal is not possible under applicable law or regulation, you can complete the compilation but must describe the matter in the compilation report and state that the financial statements may be materially misstated (ISRS 4410.34(b)).
+Or, if withdrawal is not possible under applicable law or regulation, you can complete the compilation but must describe the matter in the compilation report and state that the FS may be materially misstated (ISRS 4410.34(b)).

+Back to the opening scenario.
 You spot a classification error (long-term loan in current liabilities).
-Under ISRS 4410.32, you bring it to management's attention.
-The client says "reclassify it."
+Under ISRS 4410.32, you bring it to management’s attention.
+The client says “reclassify it.”
 You do.
-If the client says "leave it," you flag that the current ratio will be understated, the bank will see a covenant breach that doesn't actually exist, and you can't compile statements you believe are materially misstated without either correcting the error or disclosing it.
+If the client says “leave it,” you flag that the current ratio will be understated, the bank will see a covenant breach that doesn’t actually exist, and you can’t compile FS you believe are materially misstated without either correcting the error or disclosing it.

 Worked example: compilation for a bank lending covenant